 Hair loss during menopause is a big issue for some women, for others it’s dry and damaged-looking hair.
 Both equally troubling and problematic when you see your luscious locks disappear as if before your eyes.

 What causes hair loss during menopause?

 There’s not one simple answer as to why hair starts falling or changes condition.
 We know that a number of factors can contribute and that these can be exacerbated during menopause.
 Including;

-- Nutritional deficiencies – despite a balanced diet, as we age our bodies become less efficient at digesting food which often results in inadequate absorption of vitamins and minerals.
+- Despite a balanced diet, as we age our bodies become less efficient at digesting food which often results in inadequate absorption of vitamins and minerals.
 Protein is a very important part of a healthy diet and essential for healthy hair, nails and skin.
-We often fall into the trap of not consuming enough protein and too many carbohydrates, so remember to keep up your protein intake to help keep hair healthy.
+We often fall into the trap of not consuming enough protein and too many carbohydrates.
+It’s important to remember to keep up your protein intake to help keep hair healthy.

 - Zinc and Iron are also essential for healthy hair growth.
 We find that fewer women are iron deficient after menopause as they’re not experiencing monthly depletion though periods but it could be worth getting your levels tested.

-- New medications – as we age, we often find ourselves taking more medication for different conditions.
+- As we age, we often find ourselves taking more medication for different conditions.
 Side effects to medication can be quite individual and for some of us, that means hair loss.
 Be sure to discuss this side effect with your GP as there may be an alternative medication that suits you better.

-- Thyroid dysfunction – the thyroid is responsible for controlling hormone balance, moods and metabolism.
+- The thyroid is responsible for controlling hormone balance, moods and metabolism.
 It can also be responsible for significant hair loss if your thyroid function is under or over active.
 Another good thing to ask your GP to check for you.